mylonics/zephyr-ide/README.md

 * macOS compatibility is untested.
 Please make an issue on our github page with any incompatibilities found.

 ## Release Notes
+### 1.3.4
+Added RAM/ROM report\
+Updated available versions\
+Added workspacepath to devicetree and kconfig variables if extension setup is workspace\
+Added generation of gitignore file\
+Added sample project to help users get started\
+Added DTSh shell \
+Added ability to select active project and active build from status bar

 ### 1.3.3
-Added RAM/ROM report
-Updated available versions
-Added workspacepath to devicetree and kconfig variables if extension setup is workspace.
-Added generation of gitignore file
-Added sample project to help users get started.

-### 1.3.3
 Added command to get board directory path for debugging purposes

 ### 1.3.2
-Fixed macos xtensa sdk download
+Fixed macos xtensa sdk download\
 Updated manual

 ### 1.3.0
-Fixed GUI failing to update on new project/build
+Fixed GUI failing to update on new project/build\
-Fixed multiple conf file missing deliminator
+Fixed multiple conf file missing deliminator\
-Adding shell vscode config test command
+Adding shell vscode config test command\
-Force use of bash on macos always
+Force use of bash on macos always\
 Detect if python .venv already exists and prompt user to replace

 ### 1.2.0
-Added marked West as ready command
+Added marked West as ready command\
-Use python for macos instead of python3
+Use python for macos instead of python3\
-Force use of bash when zsh is the default profile.
+Force use of bash when zsh is the default profile.\
-Allow any folder to be the zephyr install folder and allow to manually specificy tools directory.
+Allow any folder to be the zephyr install folder and allow to manually specificy tools directory.\
 Fixed west init issue with by unsetting zephyr base.

 ### 1.1.0
 Bug fixes in gui rendering.
 Multiple tasks are now allowed to run at the same time.
-Integration with NRF device tree and KConfig.
+Integration with NRF device tree and KConfig.\

 ### 1.0.43
-Added compile commands and linking with intellisense Added the ability to clone git repo during west init.
+Added compile commands and linking with intellisense\
+Added the ability to clone git repo during west init.\
-Cleaned up some handling of VS code tasks.
+Cleaned up some handling of VS code tasks.\
 Added extra west build arguments.
-(Must be added to .json files) Added West Configurator for different HALs.
+(Must be added to .json files)\
+Added West Configurator for different HALs.\
-Added menuConfig and guiConfig commands.
+Added menuConfig and guiConfig commands.\
-Added the ability to select different zephyr versions.
+Added the ability to select different zephyr versions.\
 Added default args for runner

 ### 1.0.0